 2. Code listing for each file/object/code structure in a readable format.

-Report Structure
+Report Structure:

-This is a suggested roject eport structure.
-The roject eport should be tailored to the specifics of your own project especially with regard to the evelopment ifecycle used and in consultation with your project supervisor.
+This is a suggested Project Report structure.
+The Project Report should be tailored to the specifics of your own project, especially with regard to the Software Development Lifecycle Methodology used and in consultation with your Pproject Ssupervisor.
 Example copies of past projects are available on Blackboard.

 Title page.

-Project title, student name, student number, course, date, and supervisor.
+Project title, student name, student number, course, date, and project supervisor.

 Abstract.